Karni Mata: Pugal kingdom and Rao Shekha (1402 AD)

 Karniji then began to serve the meals, and to the amazement of all present, the provisions available more than sufficed for each of the 140 soldiers and their leader.
 They recalled a similar miracle by Bhagwati Barwadiji, who had fed Maharana Hamir and his army from a single pitcher on their way to Dwarka.
 Shekha prayed for a similar boon of victory over his more numerous enemies, just as Birwadiji had granted Hamir the boon to recover Chittor from his enemies and the aid of horses by her son Baruji.

 After receiving Karniji's blessings and defeating his enemies with ease, Rao Shekha returned to Suwap to express his gratitude to the goddess.
 He requested that Karniji tie a rakhi to him and accept his gifts, as Rajputs and Charanas are considered brothers and sisters by custom.
 Initially reluctant, Karniji eventually agreed and tied the rakhi to Shekha.

-It is said that Karniji was hesitant because she knew that Shekha would ask for an impossible boon of immortality.
+The legend recounts that Karniji was hesitant because she knew that Shekha would ask for the impossible boon of immortality.
 When Shekha made this request, Karniji reminded him that even she would have to leave her body eventually and that granting such a boon would go against the principles of Dharma.
 However, Shekha persisted and asked Karniji to predict his death so that he could prevent it.
 Karniji warned him that she could not prevent events from taking place, but she did predict the conditions of his death.
 Vithoo Bhomji of Deshnoke recorded the forecast in Dingal verses:Translation: Shekha prayed, "Bhagwati, you are an avatar.
 Make me immortal, kindly grant me your protection."
 Thus, Karniji replied, "Who is immortal?
 You shall live so long as you take precautions and do not allow the conjunction of these four circumstances/events viz.
 (1) Amavasya (2) khimp cot (3) shade of an aak tree, and (4) meat of black ram."